John Reid, Baron Reid of Cardowan: Secretary of State for Northern Ireland

 Reid became Secretary of State for Northern Ireland in January 2001 following the resignation of Peter Mandelson.
 He was the first Roman Catholic to hold the position.
 While dismissing the personal significance of this, he used it to insist that every person in Northern Ireland, from whatever background or tradition, wanted a prosperous future.

 Throughout his period of office he was continually engaged in talks with all side of the community in an attempt to reduce the level of inter-community troubles.
-He blamed Paramilitaries from both sides of the community for on-going violence.
+He blamed paramilitaries from both sides of the community for the ongoing violence.
 He confronted both, on the ground, at a violent east Belfast interface, where he met loyalist residents of Cluan Place and then had talks with nationalist residents in the nearby Short Strand.

 Reid ruled that ceasefires proclaimed by the Ulster Defence Association and the Loyalist Volunteer Force could no longer be recognised by the government because of their involvement in sectarian attacks and murders.
 At the same time he put pressure on the Provisional Irish Republican Army (IRA) to make a move on arms decommissioning to help end the political impasse, whilst acknowledging that putting its weapons beyond use would be a difficult step to take.